Women in Software Engineering: How Females are Reshaping The Industry

 Despite all the difficulties women leave powerful footprints in every sector over the globe.
 But unfortunately, Women in the software industry are still outnumbered.
 According to a Microsoft report, globally women account for 52% of non-tech jobs but only 20% of tech jobs.

-However, it’s about time women have their strong place in the tech world.
+However, it’s about time women have a strong place in the tech world.
 Kike Oniwinde, for example, the founder & CEO of the BYP Network is considered a powerful leader in the tech industry.
 You will learn about many more inspiring characters like her later in this blog.

 Today we’re going to talk about the tech industry evolution VS the female revolution over the time period.